RAVI-Akshathan/case-study-advanced-monitoring-stack/README.md

 # case-study-advanced-monitoring-stack
-Real-world deployment of a scalable and advanced monitoring infrastructure using Netdata Cloud and Grafana for production servers in an enterprise environment.
+Real-world deployment of a scalable and advanced monitoring infrastructure using Netdata Cloud and Grafana for more than 80 production servers in an enterprise environment.

 # Advanced Production Server Monitoring Stack